pvoylokov/pvoylokov/README.md

 - 👋 Hi, I’m @pvoylokov
 - 👀 I’m interested in improving my coding skills, machine learning, website creation, language learning.
-- 🌱 I’m currently doing the Oding Project!
+- 🌱 I’m currently doing the Odin Project!
-- 📫 How to reach me ...

 <!---
 pvoylokov/pvoylokov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.